PetervanLunteren/EcoAssist/README.md

 Together with [Smart Parks](https://www.smartparks.org/), I'm working on expanding the software.
 Our current focus is:
 * Implementing a human-in-the-loop feature for result verification.
 * Improving the annotation process to make it more robust.
-* Testing the setup with a real-world use-case for [the Desert Lion Conservation](https://www.desertlion.info/) project.
+* Testing the setup with a real-world use case for [the Desert Lion Conservation](https://www.desertlion.info/) project.
 * Set up personalized assistance to support ecologists in effectively using EcoAssist for their projects.
 * Exploring the possibility of providing optimized hardware support.